 “Yeah, but I just don’t remember,” she said as her eyes swelled up with tears.

-She was overwhelmed and at that moment my eyes swelled up with tears as well.
+She was overwhelmed and at that moment my eyes filled with tears as well.
 I gave my daughter a hug and told her I am always here to help her.
-We took a break from homework and were able to finish it later on.
+We took a break from homework and were able to finish it later.

 That day, it wasn’t worth the fight.

-As a parent, all you can do is encourage your child and say it’s okay to be frustrated.
+As a parent, I think all you can do is encourage your child and say it’s okay to be frustrated.